-In March 2017, we completed a "bought-deal" public offering of 3.45 million common shares at a price of \$3.05 per common share for gross proceeds of \$10.5 million.
-Subsequently, we completed a private placement of 1.6 million common shares to an existing shareholder at the same issue price as under the offering, for gross proceeds of \$4.9 million (the "Concurrent Placement").
-We used the net proceeds from the foregoing to partially repay outstanding indebtedness under the 2017 Facility.
+In March 2017, we completed a "bought-deal" public offering of 3.45 million common shares at a price of \$3.05 per share.
+Subsequently, we completed a private placement of 1.6 million common shares to an existing shareholder at the same price.
+We used the net proceeds from the financings to partially repay outstanding indebtedness under a previous credit facility.